hase-ryo/youtube_livechat_replay_crawler/README.md

 # Youtube Livechat Replay Crawler

 This script's purpose is to get live chat comments from Youtube.
+For get chat log from Youtube video archives, use HTTP crawling.

+This script depend on Google Cloud Platform.
+For example, get/put file from/to Cloud Storage, or publish/subscribe message data from Cloud Pub/Sub.
+If you run this script only locally, customize main function and make sure to call only the functions you need.

 The script is split into several parts.
 At this document, introduce overview of each scripts.

-Each script depend on Google Cloud Projects.
-For example, get/put file from/to Cloud Storage, or publish/subscribe message data from Cloud Pub/Sub.
-If you run this script only locally, customize main function and make sure to call only the functions you need.

 ## Scripts overview